ohmyzsh/ohmyzsh/README.md

 )
 ```

-#### Using Plugins

-Most plugins (should! we're working on this) include a __README__, which documents how to use them.

-### Themes

-We'll admit it.
-Early in the Oh My Zsh world, we may have gotten a bit too theme happy.
-We have over one hundred themes now bundled.
-Most of them have [screenshots](https://wiki.github.com/robbyrussell/oh-my-zsh/themes) on the wiki.
-Check them out!

 #### Selecting a Theme

-_Robby's theme is the default one.
-It's not the fanciest one.
-It's not the simplest one.
-It's just the right one (for him)._

 Once you find a theme that you'd like to use, you will need to edit the `~/.zshrc` file.
 You'll see an environment variable (all caps) in there that looks like: